 What are Urinary Stones?

-Urinary Stones are actually minerals built up in the bladder that have coalesced into small "stones."
+Urinary Stones or kidney stones are actually minerals built up in the bladder that have coalesced into small "stones."

 Urinary stones are more common among older men, but reports of women contracting this condition

 is increasing nowadays.
 Having urinary stones can be a painful and uncomfortable ordeal.

 Thankfully, there are several treatment options that are readily available.

 Here at the International Urology, Fertility and Gynaecology Centre, we specialise in the diagnosis and treatment of urinary stones; on top of a wide range of treatment services for disorders and diseases concerning the urological system.

 How do I know if I have Urinary Stones?

 The symptoms of urinary stones may not be felt right away, especially if they are very small.